creativemindsplugins/enhanced-tooltipglossary/readme.md

 [Glossary Pro Plugin](https://www.cminds.com/wordpress-plugins-library/tooltipglossary/) | [Videos](https://www.youtube.com/playlist?list=PLUgPw0Lem0AFU9lqQrY0kgc6NN0Qcjf2P) | [Demo](https://www.glossaryplugin.com/demo/) | [User Guide](https://creativeminds.helpscoutdocs.com/category/6-tooltip-glossary-cmtg) | [AddOns](https://www.cminds.com/wordpress-plugins-library/?showfilter=No&tags=TooltipAddOn)

-**The CM Tooltip Glossary is the top choice for a WordPress plugin that lets you make a list of words and their meanings, like a glossary or dictionary**.
+**The CM Tooltip Glossary is the top choice for a WordPress plugin that lets you build a knowledgebase with term definitions, like a glossary or dictionary**.

-When you move your mouse over words, it shows you what they mean.
-This plugin is strong and has been getting better since 2012, making it easy to create a big collection of words and definitions on your site.
+You can display fancy tooltips with term definitions when hovering on the term automatically found in the content.
+This plugin is strong and has been getting better since 2012, making it easy to create a big collection of terms and definitions on your site.

 ## Installation and Usage